valheimPlus/ValheimPlus/README.md

 * Remove Building Object deterioration by weather.
 * Advanced Building Mode
 * Advanced Editing Mode
+* Disable the need to refuel torches and fireplaces
+* Modify the work bench ranges

 ### Advanced Building Mode | Video : https://i.imgur.com/ddQCzPy.mp4
 *How it works.
 All mentioned hotkeys can be modified.*